 a.
 Leaks of personal information required for user identification could damage our credibility and lead to legal disputes.
 The Yahoo Japan Group is obligated to hold personal information for each Yahoo!
 JAPAN user in order to effectively provide services, including e-commerce.
 We exercise the utmost care in protecting the privacy and personal information of each user and take extraordinary measures to ensure the security of each service.
 In addition, we observe strict guidelines regarding internal access to users' personal information, granting access rights only to a very limited number of personnel.

 Nevertheless, we cannot completely eliminate the possibility that users' personal information will be leaked outside the Yahoo Japan Group, either deliberately or through negligence, by our personnel, by companies with which business alliances have been concluded, or by companies to which we outsource work, or as a result of computer viruses introduced via defective or malicious software.
 There have been multiple incidents of personal information stored on virus-infected PCs being unknowingly leaked onto networks, the source of the virus being file-sharing software.
-Also, the possibility always exists for third parties to fraudulently obtain passwords, for example, to gain unauthorized access to systems, or employ such methods as spoofing or phishing whereby personal user information is illicitly obtained, with unsuspecting users suffering the consequences.
-To guard against phishing attacks, we introduced a log-in theme system in May 2014.
+Also, the possibility always exists for third parties to fraudulently obtain passwords, for example, to gain unauthorized access to systems, or employ such methods as spoofing or phishing (see Note 1, below) whereby personal user information is illicitly obtained, with unsuspecting users suffering the consequences.
+To guard against phishing attacks, we introduced a log-in theme system (see Note 2, below) in May 2014.
 In December 2007, we added to Yahoo!
-Mail a function enabling users to refuse spoofed mail.
-In June 2008, we conducted open testing of an anti-phishing browser that provides basic protection against phishing, and we currently offer a phishing warning function on the Yahoo!
+Mail a function enabling users to refuse spoofed mail (see Note 3, below).
+In June 2008, we conducted open testing of an anti-phishing browser (see Note 4, below) that provides basic protection against phishing, and we currently offer a phishing warning function on the Yahoo!
 Toolbar.
-In May 2012, we introduced Secret ID, a dedicated log-in ID, and in August 2012 we introduced a One Time Password service.
-Moreover, in January 2008 we began issuing OpenIDs, a shared-identity authorization system that eliminates the need for multiple IDs and passwords, thereby improving information security.
+In May 2012, we introduced Secret ID, a dedicated log-in ID (see Note 5, below), and in August 2012 we introduced a One Time Password service (see Note 6, below).
+Moreover, in January 2008 we began issuing OpenIDs (see Note 7, below), a shared-identity authorization system that eliminates the need for multiple IDs and passwords, thereby improving information security.